 GIF tends to get very large in size, and it impacts your user experience.

-Those subscribers who are reading the email using the movie will skip the emails more often or end up deleting all the emails which takes too much time to load.
+Those subscribers who are reading the email using the movie will skip the emails more often or end up deleting all the emails which take too much time to load.

-So make sure your GIF file is under 1 MB, focus on keeping the GIF size smaller as it will perform better especially when you are using multiple ones on one page.
+So make sure your GIF file is under 1 MB, and focus on keeping the GIF size smaller, as it will perform better, especially when you are using multiple ones on one page.

 To make sure your GIF file is under control, you can consider using these points :